UtrechtRiversEstuaries/course_GEO4-4436/course/practicals/chapter_1.md

 See [Kleinhans, 2005](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2005JE002521#) for a brief overview how the Chezy relation is equivalent to the Darcy-Weisbach relation and the Manning relation, which you might be more familiar with.

-The commands should be written in a _.py_ file called _Exercise1_, saved in your current directory.
-The script should display the results.
+The commands should be written in a file called `Exercise1.py`, saved in your current directory. **The script should print the results.**

 Do not forget to comment the file and give meaningful names to the variables.